 Students in grades six and above demonstrate the ability to empathize with individual eyewitness accounts and to attempt to understand the complexities of Holocaust history, including the scope and scale of the events.
 While elementary age students are able to empathize with individual accounts, they often have difficulty placing them in a larger historical context.
 (Source: United States Holocaust Memorial Museum)

 All middle (grades 6-8) and high school (grades 9-12) students in Georgia are eligible to enter.
-Please click here to visit the Creative Arts Student Contest portion of this website for more information and archives of past winners.
+Please visit the Student Community Service Awards page for more information.